Alexander Macmillan, 2nd Earl of Stockton

-Alexander Daniel Alan Macmillan, 2nd Earl of Stockton (born 10 October 1943), styled as Viscount Macmillan of Ovenden between 1984 and 1986, is a British Conservative Party politician and hereditary peer.
+Alexander Daniel Alan Macmillan, 2nd Earl of Stockton (born 10 October 1943), styled as Viscount Macmillan of Ovenden between 1984 and 1986, is a British Conservative Party politician, Hereditary Peer and former Member of the European Parliament.

 Early life and education

 Stockton was born in 1943 in Oswestry, Shropshire, the eldest son of Conservative politician Maurice Macmillan, Viscount Macmillan of Ovenden, and his wife the Hon.
 Katharine Ormsby-Gore, daughter of William Ormsby-Gore, 4th Baron Harlech.
 His paternal grandfather was prime minister Harold Macmillan, 1st Earl of Stockton.
+His mother was a great-granddaughter of prime minister Robert Gascoyne-Cecil, 3rd Marquess of Salisbury.

 Stockton was educated at Eton College, the University of Paris and at Strathclyde University.